Oliver-Leete/Configs/README.md

 list of workspaces, and a way of editing that list.
-Neovim harpoon lets you have a list of files per directory, to get a similar thing for my workspace harpoon I have a concept of preset lists of workspaces, so I can quickly swap between the set I use for my work simulations, thesis writing or config editing.
+Neovim harpoon lets you have a list of files per directory, to get a similar thing for my workspace harpoon I have a concept of preset lists of workspaces, so I can quickly swap between the set I use for my work simulations, thesis writing or config editing, etc.

+### App Harpoon

+I also added a workspace dependent app harpoon for the home row on my right hand.
+Where each key runs or raises the set app (with the pinky finger always having the workspace specific browser).

+### Browser

+Each workspace (and I have a lot of them) has its own user-data-dir (using altercation's browser script) so that tabs can be picked up from where I left off last time I was in that workspace.

 ## Other